 The worst situation is buying a projector with insufficient lumens for your room, as this will give an image that is difficult to see with washed-out colors and poor contrast.

 You have less to worry about if you get a projector with more lumens than you need, as it will have to be way too bright to cause too many issues.

-The main problems with too much brightness are you could cause eye strain or over-exposed image areas.
+The main problem with too much brightness is you could cause eye strain or over-exposed image areas.